drumovski/SOTRPC-Part-A/README.md

 A Joint Venture by Jason Stacy and Vipul Seth for Coder Academy Melbourne.

 ### Description of your website

 This is a Website for the South of the River Potters Club which is a pottery club in Alfred Cove, Western Australia.

 - ##### Purpose

   The South of the River Potters Club (SOTRPC) is undergoing some renovations to significantly improve and expand their premises in 2021.
 In line with this they plan on offering new classes for members and additional features such as kiln hiring.
 They currently have a [website](http://members.iinet.net.au/~atwelart/SORPC/index.html) but were looking to make it better with additional features.
 This website will meet that need.

 - ##### Functionality / features

   Must haves:

-  - Members - signup, login, logout, members authorisation (Mongo DB).
+  - Members - signup, login, logout, members authorization (Mongo DB).

   - Admin access for some members - add/edit/remove members, add/edit/remove classes (Mongo DB).